canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 ```
 We need to solve these.

+*Leave `miral-kiosk` running while we work through the issues.*

 ## Common Problem 1: Files are not where they’re expected to be!
 duration: 5:00

-One important thing to remember about snaps is that all files are located in a subdirectory $SNAP which maps to /snap/<snap_name>/<version>.
+One important thing to remember about snaps is that all files are located in a subdirectory $SNAP which maps to /snap/\<snap_name\>/\<version\>.
 To prove this, try the following:
 ```bash
 snap run --shell glmark2-wayland
 ```